metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Required:

-- `path` (String) Path where the JWT authentication backend is mounted in Vault, e.g: 'jwt'
+- `path` (String) Path where the JWT authentication backend is mountedin Vault, e.g: 'jwt'

 Optional:

-- `kubernetes_service_account_token` (Attributes) Optional ServiceAccountToken specifies the Kubernetes service account for which to request a token for with the 'TokenRequest' API. (see [below for nested schema](#nestedatt--spec--provider--vault--version--jwt--kubernetes_service_account_token))
+- `kubernetes_service_account_token` (Attributes) Optional ServiceAccountToken specifies the Kubernetes service account for which to requesta token for with the 'TokenRequest' API. (see [below for nested schema](#nestedatt--spec--provider--vault--version--jwt--kubernetes_service_account_token))
-- `role` (String) Role is a JWT role to authenticate using the JWT/OIDC Vault authentication method
+- `role` (String) Role is a JWT role to authenticate using the JWT/OIDC Vaultauthentication method
-- `secret_ref` (Attributes) Optional SecretRef that refers to a key in a Secret resource containing JWT token to authenticate with Vault using the JWT/OIDC authentication method. (see [below for nested schema](#nestedatt--spec--provider--vault--version--jwt--secret_ref))
+- `secret_ref` (Attributes) Optional SecretRef that refers to a key in a Secret resource containing JWT token toauthenticate with Vault using the JWT/OIDC authentication method. (see [below for nested schema](#nestedatt--spec--provider--vault--version--jwt--secret_ref))

 <a id="nestedatt--spec--provider--vault--version--jwt--kubernetes_service_account_token"></a>
 ### Nested Schema for `spec.provider.vault.version.jwt.secret_ref`